yuxshao/learn-gamedev/Introduction to Game Development.md

 Finally, put the controller object somewhere in the room.
 People normally put controllers in the top left, but we programmed this controller so its location doesn't matter.
 It pops up as a blue question mark, but that's only visible in the room editor.
 > ##### Sidenote
-> The reason we set y to -32 is so that the bottom of the enemy are at `y = 0`, or the top of the screen, when they're spawned.
+> The reason we set y to -32 is so that the bottom of the enemies are at `y = 0`, or the top of the screen, when they're spawned.
 Similarly, `room_width-32` is 32 pixels to the left of the right end of the room, so the farthest to the right the spawner can spawn is the position where the right side of the enemy touches the right edge of the room (the farthest to the left is `x = 0`, where the left end of the enemy touches the left edge of the room).

 ##### Checkpoint